centreon/centreon-documentation/en/integrations/plugin-packs/tutorials/troubleshooting-plugins.md

 [...]
 ```

-If directory rights are ok, check also rights of the cache file:
+If directory rights are ok, check also the rights of the cache file:
 `stat /var/lib/centreon/centplugins/<cache_file_name>`.
 The expected result is:

 ```bash